duckwork/unk/README.md

 __UNK__ is an experiment in minimalism.
-It is a templating static site generator with an included markup language that all fits with 1000 bytes.
+It is a templating static site generator with an included markup language that all fits within 1000 bytes.
 There are three main scripts:

 <ul>